The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Can you make gazpacho ahead of time?

 Yes, and you should.
-Gazpacho tastes significantly better after 8–12 hours in the fridge because the flavours have time to develop and meld.
+Gazpacho tastes significantly better after 8 to 12 hours in the fridge because the flavors have time to develop and meld.
 Make it the night before serving.
-It keeps well for 3 days in the fridge — the flavour peaks on day two.
+It keeps well for 3 days in the fridge, and the flavor peaks on day two.

 What pairs well with gazpacho for a complete meal?